tdobrovolskij/sanguinews/README.md

     cp sample.conf ~/.sanguinews.conf

 Adjust it with you favourite text editor.
 I hope that no explanation will be needed.
+To upload a file:

     ./sanguinews.rb -f file_to_upload

+To upload a directory:

+    ./sanguinews.rb /path/to/directory

+View help:

+    ./sanguinews.rb --help

 CREDITS
 =======